Menu

 “We are thrilled to welcome Dr. Riley and Ms. Watson, both outstanding leaders in the healthcare arena who understand so fully why this is an urgent time in history to stand up for humanism,” said Richard I. Levin, President and CEO of The Arnold P. Gold Foundation, a leading nonprofit that works with organizations and clinicians around the world to support humanistic patient care.
 “We look forward to working with them both to help push the future of healthcare in the direction of more empathetic, compassionate care for both patients and the whole healthcare team – an absolutely critical mission in our era.”

-“I am honored to join the Gold Foundation as a Trustee,” said SUNY Downstate Medical Center President Wayne J. Riley, MD.
+“I am honored to join the Gold Foundation as a Trustee,” said SUNY Downstate Health Sciences University President Wayne J. Riley, MD.
 “The foundation’s work is most significant in a fast-evolving world where a greater need exists for compassion and connection with patients.
 I look forward to working with Ms. Watson and my fellow Trustees to sustain Arnold Gold’s legacy of this nurturing approach to patient care.”
 “I’m thrilled to be engaged with the Gold Foundation,” said Ms. Watson.
 “In a time of radical technological change and advancement in medicine, the human connection between health professionals and patients and the mission of the foundation have never been more important.”

 About The Arnold P. Gold Foundation